-a) A University of Toronto degree course, up to and including the Master's level.
-For undergraduate courses, the maximum tuition waiver shall be limited to three (3) full courses during the Fall/Winter session, and one (1) full course during the summer session and reimbursement will be limited to the equivalent general Arts and Science course tuition fee.
-For Master's level programs, the tuition waiver shall be limited to the parttime program fee or \$3000. per academic year, whichever is less.
-The University will also waive the balance of degree fee, to the lesser of the equivalent remaining program fee or \$3000. per year, so long as the employee has already received a tuition waiver under this policy; or b) A University of Toronto course taken as part of the "Academic Bridging" program; or c) A University of Toronto course taken as a "special student"; or d) A diploma or certificate program offered through Woodsworth College or other University of Toronto academic divisions, for which students are registered as University of Toronto students and receive diplomas at Convocation in accordance with the University Policy on Diploma and Certificate Programs.
-The maximum tuition waiver shall be limited to three (3) full courses during the Fall/Winter session, and one (1) full course during the summer session and reimbursement will be limited to the equivalent general Arts and Science course tuition fee. e) Courses offered by the school of Continuing Studies that are work or job related, up to a maximum of \$500. per course, and personal interest courses for which a taxable benefit is assessed up to a maximum of \$250. per course, with a combined maximum six (6) courses per academic year.
+- a) A University of Toronto degree course, up to and including the Master's level, flex-time Ph.D. programs and part-time doctoral studies.
+For undergraduate courses, the maximum tuition waiver shall be limited to three (3) full courses during the Fall/Winter session, and two (2) full course during the summer session and reimbursement will be limited to the equivalent general Arts and Science course tuition fee.
+For Master's level programs, flex-time Ph.D. programs and part-time doctorial studies, the tuition waiver shall be limited to the part-time program fee or \$3000. per academic year, whichever is less.
+The University will also waive the balance of degree fee, to the lesser of the equivalent remaining program fee or \$3000. per year, so long as the employee has already received a tuition waiver under this policy; or - b) A University of Toronto course taken as part of the "Academic Bridging" program; or - c) A University of Toronto course taken as a "special student"; or - d) A diploma or certificate program offered through Woodsworth College or other University of Toronto academic divisions, for which students are registered as University of Toronto students and receive diplomas at Convocation in accordance with the University Policy on Diploma and Certificate Programs.
+The maximum tuition waiver shall be limited to three (3) full courses during the Fall/Winter session, and one (1) full course during the summer session and reimbursement will be limited to the equivalent general Arts and Science course tuition fee.

-f) Courses should be taken outside of normal working hours.
+- e) Courses offered by the school of Continuing Studies that are work or job related, up to a maximum of seven hundred and fifty (\$750) dollars per course, and personal interest courses for which a taxable benefit is assessed up to a maximum of three hundred and fifty (\$350) dollars per course, with a combined maximum of four (4) courses per academic year. - f) Courses should be taken outside of normal working hours.
 However, if the course is not otherwise available, one such course at a time may be taken during normal working hours provided the approval of the Department Head is obtained and alternative work arrangements are made.